 - cognitive behavioral therapy

 Crohn’s disease is a chronic condition.
-This means that, although it is treatable, there is currently no cure.
+Treatment can help manage symptoms, but there is no cure.

 Scientists are still investigating why Crohn’s disease happens.
 If they can identify a cause, they may be able to develop a cure.

 Having a support system that understands the experience of having Crohn’s is important.
 IBD Healthline is a free app for people with a Crohn’s diagnosis.
 The app is available on the AppStore and Google Play.
 Download it here: https://go.onelink.me/LOC7/ff58fe2c.